ARSadri/RobustGaussianFittingLibrary/README.md

 ### Examples in Python ###
 Many test functions are availble in the tests.py script. in the script, look for the main function and choose one of them to run.

-## fitting a single value to a vector of data
+* Fitting a single value to a vector of data
 ```
 import RobustGaussianFittingLibrary
 import numpy as np